Elevating the Complex to the Simple

-The Earth Genome is devoted to flipping the Cost>Value equation — to maximize the value of big environmental data while minimizing the cost of access and insight for any decision, any context, any location.
+The Earth Genome is devoted to flipping the Cost>Value equation — to maximize the value of big environmental data and best-in-class science while minimizing the cost of access and insight for any decision, any context, any location.

-So we are launching The Earth Genome as an ecosystem of integrated tech and digital resources that includes
+The Earth Genome is an ecosystem of integrated tech and digital resources that includes

 - Unparalleled datasets from myriad public and private sources;